Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 “What is my relationship to structures of injustice?”

 “What is the meaning of this?”

+"What do I long for?"

+"How would l like my life and my world to Be?"

 The questions and the answers are eternal and universal.
+And local and Diverse.

 They hold the keys to our survival and [[Success]].